-23. That is not what happened in Kentucky where the Funds/Plans are on the verge of failure, and all members including the Tier 3 have seen benefits diminished, curtailed and even eliminated due to the alleged misconduct of the Defendants and the T/Os.
+- 24. That is not what happened in Kentucky where the Funds/Plans are on the verge of failure, and all members including the Tier 3 have seen benefits diminished, curtailed and even eliminated due to the alleged misconduct of the Defendants and the T/Os.
 Starting before 2009 and continuing through at least 2016, KRS's T/Os, its financial/actuarial advisors and the Hedge Fund Sellers colluded to breach their statutory and fiduciary duties to KRS, damaging its pension and insurance funds.
-That damage continued to damage the funds well into 2020, injuring the Plaintiffs and other Plan Members.

-24. Disregarding and ignoring a 2010 warning that KRS "fac[ed] an appreciable risk of running out of assets in the next few years" and could not invest its way out of the crisis by taking more investment risk, the T/Os and the Defendants took the very action they had been warned "risked the fastest depletion of the plan's assets" and "substantially increas[ed] the chances of the catastrophic event of depleting all assets in the near future."
+That damage continued to damage the funds well into 2020, injuring the Plaintiffs and other Plan Members. - appreciable risk of running out of assets in the next few years" and could not invest its way out of the crisis by taking more investment risk, the T/Os and the Defendants took the very action they had been warned "risked the fastest depletion of the plan's assets" and "substantially increas[ed] the chances of the catastrophic event of depleting all assets in the near future."
 The T/Os and Defendants dramatically changed KRS's investment allocations to take on much more risk, and in 2010-2011, bet \$1.5 billion on highly risky, extremely expensive and unsuitable hedge fund vehicles which were effectively "Black Boxes."
 The T/Os and their advisors had also been explicitly warned in 2009 of the need to conduct "thorough" and "extensive due diligence" into these new, exotic, untested vehicles and into the backgrounds of the sellers, including using "private investigators."
 They ignored that warning as well.

-25. Instead, the KRS T/Os bet big, putting 10% of KRS's assets - twice the 5% originally authorized - into what they told KRS members and Kentucky taxpayers were "absolute return" investments that would be "long-term driver[s] of Fund performance," with "tremendous potential to exceed the Plan's actuarial return assumptions and historical returns," expected net long-term returns of 7.5% or more, which could "lower [KRS's] risks" through "equity-like returns with bond-like volatility."
+originally authorized - into what they told KRS members and Kentucky taxpayers were "absolute return" investments that would be "long-term driver[s] of Fund performance," with "tremendous potential to exceed the Plan's actuarial return assumptions and historical returns," expected net long-term returns of 7.5% or more, which could "lower [KRS's] risks" through "equity-like returns with bond-like volatility."
 In reality, these were highly risky and extremely expensive Black Box hedge fund bets.
 And they lost big.
 They never achieved the expected returns for KRS over any 5-year period (but did deliver spectacular returns for the Hedge Fund Sellers).
 In just a few years terrible Black Box returns (and losses exceeding \$100 million in one year), plus "exorbitant fees," brought about the warned-against catastrophe, pushing KRS to the edge of insolvency.
 The T/Os had handed over \$1.5 billion in trust funds to Wall Street hedge fund sellers with "checkered pasts" - littered with fraud and breach-of-duty lawsuits and a record of cheating their investors and partners.
 This was directly contrary to the portentous 2009-10 warnings, and it was also a breach of the T/Os' duties to safeguard and prudently invest KRS's trust funds.

-&lt;sup>8 When the outsized expected returns failed to materialize, the Hedge Fund Sellers revealed their bait-and-switch tactics by falsely claiming that in fact KRS had expected only "modest returns" from these hedge fund investments - that KRS was willing to pay 2+% in management fees and 20+% in incentive fees to realize expected returns in the range of 3.5% per year.
+&lt;sup>9 When the outsized expected returns failed to materialize, the Hedge Fund Sellers revealed their bait-and-switch tactics by falsely claiming that in fact KRS had expected only "modest returns" from these hedge fund investments - that KRS was willing to pay 2+% in management fees and 20+% in incentive fees to realize expected returns in the range of 3.5% per year.